 The plastic storage cabinets with doors that have lift-up lids for complete accessibility should have a mechanism for the doors to lock or for the lid to hold the doors in place.
-Remember small children will try to hid or play house in these and you will have to be careful what you store and how it is opened.
+Remember small children will try to hide or playhouse in these and you will have to be careful what you store and how it is opened.

-One of the best tips I can give you for these outdoor cabinets is to place the cabinet on a pea gravel or mulch base to eliminate weeds.
-I dig out an area about 5 inches wider and deeper that the cabinet.
-I line the bare area with landscape cloth, then I usually use pea gravel as my base.
+One of the best tips I can give you for these outdoor cabinets is to place the cabinet on pea gravel or mulch base to eliminate weeds.
+I dig out an area about 5 inches wider and deeper than the cabinet.
+I like the bare area with landscape cloth, then I usually use pea gravel as my base.
 The landscape cloth and gravel allow good drainage for snow melting and for rain.

 How to Store Gasoline in a Plastic Storage Cabinet with Doors

-My over-riding advice is to verify with local authorities the ordinances or laws for storage of gasoline cans and propane tanks.
+My overriding advice is to verify with local authorities the ordinances or laws for the storage of gasoline cans and propane tanks.
 Also for safety, follow these general rules:

 1. Only store gasoline in a tightly sealed canister that is made of plastic and is designed specifically for gasoline storage.
 The canisters are red and have the word “GASOLINE” embossed on the sides.
 The best canisters hold about 5 gallons and have both a small capped vent for air and a spout with a childproof cap.

 5. Weekly check the gasoline canisters during summer months or hot weather.
-The inside of a cabinet is almost always greater than outside.
+The inside of a cabinet is almost always greater than the outside.
 Pop open the air vent on the canisters to allow vapors to escape.
-This is why I prefer to have the cans out side of by shed and never in the garage.
+This is why I prefer to have the cans outside of by shed and never in the garage.